srstevenson/nb-clean/.github/CONTRIBUTING.md

    tests to prevent future regressions.
 6. Ensure you've updated any docstrings or documentation files (including `README.md`) which are affected by your change.
-7. Run the linters and test suite again with `poetry run nox`, and fix any problems.
+7. Run the linters and test suite again with `poetry run poe check`, and fix any problems.
 8. Commit your changes, following [these guidelines][commit guidelines] for your commit messages.